awslabs/aws-icons-for-plantuml/AWSSymbols.md

 The table below lists all AWS symbols in the `dist/` directory, sorted by category.

-If you want to reference and use these files without Internet connectivity, you can also download the whole [*PlantUML Icons for AWS* dist](dist/) direcotry and reference it locally with PlantUML.
+If you want to reference and use these files without Internet connectivity, you can also download the whole [*PlantUML Icons for AWS* dist](dist/) directory and reference it locally with PlantUML.

 ## PNG images